The complete evaluation of Rogers Ramanujan and other continued fractions with elliptic functions: Evaluations of Rogers Ramanujan Continued Fraction

 Where

-\textbf{Theorem 2.3}
+\textbf{Theorem 2.4}

-\textbf{Proof.}\\ Combining (11) and (10) and Theorem 2.1 we get the proof.\\ \textbf{Evaluations.}
+\textbf{Proof.}\\ Combining (11) and (13) and Theorem 2.1 we get the proof.\\ \textbf{Evaluations.}

 Sumarizing our results we can say that:\\ 1) Theorem 2.1 is quite usefull for evaluating $R(q)$ when we know $k_r$ and $k_{25r}$.
-But this it whas known allrady to Ramanujan by using the function $X(-q)=(-q;q^2)_{\infty}$, (see [8]). \\ 2) Theorem 2.2 is more kind of a Lemma rather a Theorem and it might help for further research.\\3) Theorem 2.3 is a proof that the Rogers Ramanujan continued fraction is a root of a polynomial equation with coeficients the $k_r$ where $r$ positive real.\\4) Theorem 2.4 is a consequence of a Ramanujan integral first proved by Andrews (see [5]) and it is usefull for evaluations of $R'(e^{-\pi \sqrt{r}})$, $r\in \bf Q\rm$.\\ The above theorems can used to derive also modular equations of $R(q)$, from the modular equations of $k_r$.
-More precise we can guess an equality with the help of a methematical pacage (for example in Mathematica there exist the command 'recognize'), and then proceed to proof, using the Theorems which we present in this article.
-We follow this prosedure with other fractions (the Rogers Ramanujan is litle dificult) such as the qubic or Ramanujan-Gollnitz-Gordon.\\These two last continued fractions are more easy to handle.
+But this it whas known allrady to Ramanujan by using the function $X(-q)=(-q;q^2)_{\infty}$, (see [8]).\\ 2) Theorem 2.2 is more kind of a Lemma rather a Theorem and it might help for further research.\\ 3) Theorem 2.3 is a proof that the Rogers Ramanujan continued fraction is a root of a polynomial equation with coeficients the $k_r$ where $r$ positive real.
+The polynomial equation (39a), is a version of icosahedral equation for the (RRCF) (see[20]). \\4) Theorem 2.4 is a consequence of a Ramanujan integral first proved by Andrews (see [5]) and it is usefull for evaluations of $R'(e^{-\pi \sqrt{r}})$, $r\in \bf Q\rm$.\\ The above theorems can used to derive also modular equations of $R(q)$, from the modular equations of $k_r$.
+More precisely we can guess an equality with the help of a methematical pacage (for example in Mathematica there exist the command 'recognize') and then proceed to proof using Theorems which we presented in this article.
+We follow this prosedure with other continued fractions (the Rogers Ramanujan is litle dificult), such as the cubic or Ramanujan-Gollnitz-Gordon.\\These two last continued fractions are more easy to handle.
 The elliptic function theory and the sigular moduli $k_r$ will exctrac and give us several proofs of modular indenties.